raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

    cf restage keycloak
    ```

-Note: The admin password is only used during Keycloak startup for initial admin user creation and by `configure-idps.sh`.
+Note: The admin password is used during initial admin-user creation and by the config-cli task through `KEYCLOAK_USER` / `KEYCLOAK_PASSWORD`.
 Existing admin sessions use Keycloak-managed credentials in the database.

 ### Rotate the `tdp-django` Client Secret